 Add the curd mixture to the prebaked Pastry Tart Case.
 Spread the mixture evenly.
 Add a dusting of grated Nutmeg on the surface.

-Bake in the centre of the oven for 25 – 30 mins or until the filling is just set.
+Bake the tart in the centre of the oven for 25 – 30 mins or until the filling is just set.

-Leave in the tin to cool completely before slicing.
+Leave in the tin to cool completely allowing the filling has set firmly before slicing.